Financial-Times/origami/apps/website/_specification-v1/markup.md

 ## Templates

 Origami components **should not** provide templates directly, outside of HTML within component demos and the readme.
-But where they do, templates **must** be in <a href="https://mustache.github.io/" class="o-typography-link--external">Mustache format</a>.
+But where they do, templates **must** be in <a href="https://mustache.github.io/">Mustache format</a>.
 This is because product developers may choose to use any technology stack to built their application, and it’s important that they not be forced to choose a particular one in order to use Origami components.

 ### Reference formats